-- Don’t dispose of litter in pick-up beds.
-Litter in pick-up beds can fly out when the vehicle reaches highway speed.
-Dispose of litter properly.
+- Don’t dispose of trash in pick-up beds.
+Trash in pick-up beds can fly out when the vehicle reaches highway speed.
+Dispose of trash properly in a trash receptacle.

 - Re-check your load.
 Loads can shift and settle during a trip.
 If safe to do so, re-check your load during your trip.
 Tighten straps that may have loosened and adjust your load if necessary.

 Environmental and Aesthetic